hikaru4/xcape/README.md

 You can also specify ModKey in decimal (prefix `#`), octal (`#0`), or hexadecimal (`#0x`).
 It will be interpreted as a keycode unless no corresponding key name is found.

+The tag "\*2" means a double tap.
+Which provide a mapping from double tapping a key to another key.
+For example: "Shift_L*2=Caps_Lock" map double tapping shift to CapsLock.

 #### Examples